lquatrin/i3d21/assignment_6.md

 ![Loss Functions](data/imgs/a6/3_3_2_g.png)

+Here, i visualize only the vertices of the predicted mesh in blue, and the mug in red.
+We can see that it seems the predicted mesh put more vertices "inside" the mug.
+In this case, considering that chamfer distance gets always the closest pairs of points, maybe it is one of the problems with the current solution.

 <img src="data/imgs/a6/meshlab/3_3_1_pointdiff.png" width="50%">

 #### Testing with additional meshes:

-We also made an additional test with a genus 0 mesh:
+As a final additional result, i tried to made an additional test using another mesh with genus 0:

 ![Among Us](data/imgs/a6/e_2_mesh.png)

-Since it have genus 0, we can approximate using a normalized sphere.
-The predicted mesh is:
+In this case, we can simply use a normalized sphere.
+After the optmization process, i achieved the following result:

 <img src="data/imgs/a6/meshlab/e_2_1.png" width="30%"><img src="data/imgs/a6/meshlab/e_2_0.png" width="30%"><img src="data/imgs/a6/meshlab/e_2_diff.png" width="30%">